CleanCut/rusty_sword_arena/README.md

 ### Install Other Dependencies

-*ZeroMQ* is used under-the-hood for networking.
-It's abstracted away, so you won't actually deal with it other than making sure the library portion of it is installed so Rust can find it.
+*ZeroMQ* 4.1.x or later is used under-the-hood for networking.
+It's abstracted away, so you will not actually deal with it other than making sure the library portion of it is installed so Rust can find it.

 On Linux, the *alsa* development libraries are needed for sound.